 So, the journey toward wealth is a reasonable goal, but the quest to be rich is endless and usually doesn’t ultimately take you where you hope it will.

-Stewardship = the Path to Wealth
+Stewardship = the path to wealth

 In Ecc.
 4:5, the “preacher” tells us that “The fool folds his hands and eats his own flesh.”
 Our pastor interpreted that to mean that laziness is self-destructive, what one theologian called “slow suicide.”
 In our day, we may call it passivity or complacency.
 No matter what you call it, it can be destructive to our financial health.